nkpatro/catcoin/README.md

 What is Kevacoin?
 ----------------

-Kevacoin is a decentralized open source key-value data store based on the Litecoin (which is in turn based on Bitcoin) cryptocurrency.
+Kevacoin is a decentralized open source key-value data store based on the Kevacoin (which is in turn based on Bitcoin) cryptocurrency.
 Kevacoin is largely influenced by Namecoin [https://namecoin.org](https://namecoin.org), even though it serves very different purposes and works very differently.

 What does it do?
 ----------------